 Overcoming the objections

 If your spouse or family is against the idea of sending your retriever away to be trained, it can be an uphill battle.
 Sometimes it helps to appeal to the areas that will benefit them.
 For instance, does your spouse like to take the dog for walks?
 Are there any issues that occur when that happens?
 Does the dog pull or jump on them?
-Professional training can help.
+Professional training will help.

 Are there any concerns about the dog’s behavior with other family members?
 Does your dog listen to some people and not others?
 Push some family members around more than others?
 This is often the case for many retriever homes.
 Many of these issues can be addressed in a training program.